syberside/Activatory/README.md

 This project is inspired by .NET [Autofixture](https://github.com/AutoFixture/AutoFixture) library.

 ## Overview
 While writing tests developers need some way to create random data.
 It starts from using `Random` class to receive some `int`/`double`/`bool` and continues to handwritten helper methods with a big amount of optional parameters to create complex object graphs.
 Helpers become more complex and require more maintenance while time passing.
 This makes them not flexible, but inferrable and annoying.

 Activatory allows you to use ready-from-the-box class which can do the same as handwritten boilerplate code and don't waste your time on writing them.

-Keep in mind: **less code in tests is less code to maintain and understand**.
+Tests with activatory are:
+* more readable because requires less boilerplate code;
+* more sustainable to changes because all required objects in test data graph are created and wired automatically;
+* more maintainable because all relevant logic is placed in test.
+No more complex helpers common for all tests;
+* more flexible because activatory contains features that are hard to implement in handwritten helpers.

+For more information please see "[Why activatory does matter](#why-activatory-does-matter)" section below.

 ### Basic usage
 To create activatory instance just call a constructor